 Copper has many important jobs, but it is hard to beat helping people hear for the first time.
 How?
 Copper is used as a tiny antenna in many hearing aids.
 And bonus: it has antimicrobial properties too, meaning it helps keep bacteria away.

 Copper is the best non-precious conductor of heat and electricity on the planet.
 So it is found in everything from the electrical wiring in your house to renewable power sources like wind turbines.
 And because it can help things work more efficiently, it is going to play an important part in a more sustainable future.

 Our very first mine was a copper mine on the banks of the Rio Tinto river, in Andalusia, Spain – bought in 1873 by a British-European investor group led by Scottish entrepreneur Hugh Matheson.

 Today, our copper operations around the world are at various stages in the mining lifecycle, from exploration to rehabilitation.
 At each of our copper operations, we use leading-edge technologies that drive safe, efficient and productive methods of extracting, processing and refining copper, supplying customers in China, Japan and the US.

 Oyu Tolgoi, in the South Gobi region of Mongolia, is one of the largest known copper and gold deposits in the world.
-When the underground mine is complete, it will be the world’s largest copper mine.
+When the underground mine is complete, it will be the world’s fourth-largest copper mine.